 Communicating strategy and socialising strategy

-There is plenty of advice on Communicating Strategy, and planning that communication, here.
-If you recognise that your strategy relies on more than merely communicating your strategy, but socialising your strategy, then read on.
 Socialising your strategy will get your strategy into your people’s heads.
-Our approach is about how you change thinking, then behaviours, and then results.
+Our approach is about how you socialise ideas, change thinking, then behaviours, and then results.

 Successful executives don’t simply communicate their strategy.
 They have a clear approach that gets the strategy inside people’s heads.
 They socialise the strategy.
 They ultimately change the culture and behaviours, to get results.